-Top frame channels that run the length of the unit can be removed to allow access to both the side and top of the unit.
+Frame channels that run the length of the unit along the top can be removed to allow access to both the side and top of the unit.
 To remove the frame channel, first remove the side panel(s).
-Once the side panel is off, remove the flat head Torx 30 fasteners in the corner of the frame channels and pull the frame channel out the side.
-Remove any panel screws that are within 1" of the of the frame, since they are engaged into the gasketed flange of the frame.
-See Figure 13.
+Once the side panel is off, remove the flat head Torx 30 fasteners in the corner of the frame channels.
+Then pull the frame channel out the side.
+Remove any panel screws that are within one inch of the of the frame since they are engaged into the gasketed flange of the frame (Figure 31).